 At Organ Pipe NM, my rv site had water, sewer and electric hookups which is pretty standard.
 They also filled my propane tank as often as I needed it done.
 Petrified Forest did not cover the propane, but paid a $5 per diem.
 So, make sure you ask questions to find out exactly what the park is giving you in return for your hours.

 Maybe you have skills or knowledge you’d like to share with the visitors at a beautiful location for a couple of months or more.
-There are various rv volunteer opportunities offered and their website has an excellent search function, so you can fine-tune your search to zero in on a particular state, or a particular category of opening (for example: geology, archaeology, or weed control), or a specific type of agency.
+There are various rv volunteer opportunities offered and the NPS website has an excellent search function, so you can fine-tune your search to zero in on a particular state, or a particular category of opening (for example: geology, archaeology, or weed control), or a specific type of agency, i.e. national forests, wildlife refuges, BLM.

 You should also check out websites of state and local agencies for rv work opportunities.
 I filled out an online application which I submitted along with my resume to Utah State Parks, after deciding I really wanted to spend some time exploring Utah.
 I received a nice acknowledgment from the main office and, a week or so later, a call from a ranger at a state park near Bryce Canyon.
-That resulted in an rv volunteer opportunity for the second half of summer 2011.
+That resulted in an rv volunteer opportunity (which transformed into a full-time ranger aide job) for the second half of summer 2011.
+Most states are experiencing budget shortfalls and are having trouble staffing their parks.
+They really need us!

 Other opportunities for volunteering that may be of interest to you: